klaytn/klaytn-docs/docs/node/service-chain/references/value-transfer.md

 ## Deployment <a id="deployment"></a>
 Sub-bridge provides a bridge contract deployment API.
 You can deploy bridge contracts to both chains using a single RPC call as below.
 Before doing this, you should have connected main-bridge and sub-bridge.
-Please refer to [Connect to Main Chain](./single-node-service-chain/installation-guide/connect-to-main-chain.md) to get detailed guideline.
+Please refer to [Bridge Configuration](bridge-configuration.md) to get detailed guideline.

 ```javascript
 $ kscn attach ~/kscnd_home/klay.ipc